cplemm/AsyncAIChat/README.md

     azd down --purge
     ```

-The purge switch will make sure that the APIM and the Cognitive Services instances will get deleted permanently - otherwise soft deletion is the default, and re-running the provisioning process will run into errors.
+The purge switch will make sure that the APIM and the Cognitive Services instances will get deleted permanently - otherwise, as soft deletion is the default, re-running the provisioning process will run into errors.